Who are you?

 Q. What if the customer never pays, or underpays?

 A. Any investment is risky.
 The key risk with invoice financing is that the customer does not pay, pays late, or underpays.
 This is often called "credit risk".
 This may occur for many reasons (cash-flow issues, a dispute over the invoice amount, etc.).
-FluidP2P will automatically chase debts on your behalf, and can arrange for the invoice to be sold to a non-recourse debt factoring firm.
+FluidP2P will automatically chase debts on your behalf, and in the continued absence of settlement we can refer you to a debt recovery firm.
 This may be a useful way of minimising a loss or securing a return.

 Q. As a supplier, can I set a minimum reserve price for an invoice?